JADawson/DS_GCData_WK3Project/README.md

 ### Select only the columns which have either "mean" or "std" in their title
 dt.complete <- dt.complete[,{c(grep("id",names(dt.complete )),grep("mean.",names(dt.complete )),grep("std.",names(dt.complete )))}]

-##PART 3 - JOINING THE DATA TOGETHER TO PICK UP THE ACTIVITY DESCRIPTION FROM THE ACTIVITY LABELS TABLE
+##PART 3 - Joining the data together to pick up the activity description from the activity labels table
-##ADDING THE KEYS SO THAT WE CAN GROUP THE RESULT AND APPLY THE MEAN TO GET THE FINAL OUTPUT
+##adding the keys so that we can group the result and apply the mean to get the final output.

 ### ---------------------------------------------------------------------------
-### Use the fancy sqldf expression to join on the activity descriptions onto the completed data
+### Use the marvelous sqldf expression to join on the activity descriptions onto the completed data
 dt.complete <- as.data.table(sqldf("SELECT al.activity_description, dt.*
         FROM [dt.complete] dt
             INNER JOIN [df.activity_labels] al